 Rinse and chop the fresh coriander leaves with the roots in small pieces and place them into a blender.

-Add olive oil, honey and lemon juice, salt, and cashew nuts.
+Add olive oil, honey, lemon juice, salt, and cashew nuts.

-Blend into a smooth paste, stopping in between to scrape the pesto back to the bottom of the blender.
+Blend into a smooth paste, stopping in between to scrape down the pesto from the side of the blender back to the bottom and blend again until it's all smooth to your preferred consistency.

 Viola!
 It's ready!